DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/valueAxis/breaks/breaks.md

 Declares a custom scale break collection.
 Applies only if the axis' [type](/api-reference/10%20UI%20Components/dxChart/1%20Configuration/valueAxis/type.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/#type') is *"continuous"* or *"logarithmic"*.

 ---
 A scale break is an area across an axis that is displayed instead of a section of an axis range.
-It allows you to improve the readability of chart sections with large gaps in their ranges.
+Scale breaks improve the readability of chart sections with large gaps in their ranges.

 ![DevExtreme HTML5 JavaScript Charts Scale Breaks](/images/ChartJS/visual_elements/scale-breaks_val-axis.png)